 We all know, God’s wisdom is higher than the heavens.
 What God does exceeds our thoughts and imaginations.
 In the Bible, it is recorded: “For My thoughts are not your thoughts, neither are your ways My ways, said Jehovah.
 For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts” (Isaiah 55:8–9).
 As creations before God, we are as insignificant and lowly as dust.
 We will never be able to fathom God’s work.
 This is similar to that which is recorded in the Bible when Jesus talked to Nicodemus about the way of rebirth: “Except a man be born again, he cannot see the kingdom of God” (John 3:3).
 Nicodemus understood the words of Jesus in a literal sense.
 He believed rebirth meant emerging once again from one’s mother’s womb.
 Using his mind and imagination, he understood a spiritual matter as if it were a matter of the material world, and this sort of understanding is totally wrong.
 Additionally, when Jesus was talking with the woman from Samaria, He said, “But whoever drinks of the water that I shall give him shall never thirst” (John 4:14).
 At that time, the woman from Samaria did not understand what the Lord was saying.
 She thought that “the water” the Lord was offering was the same water that people drank.
 As a result, she said, “Sir, give me this water, that I thirst not, neither come here to draw” (John 4:15).
 Actually, the water that Jesus was referring to was the Lord’s word.
 He was referring to the water of life.
 The woman from Samaria only understood the literal meaning of what Jesus said and thus she misunderstood the meaning.
 From this we can see that God’s word is the truth and it conceals the mysteries of God’s work.
 If God did not reveal these mysteries, our understanding would be very limited.
 Likewise, if we only understand the literal meaning of the prophecy, resurrection of the dead, wouldn’t we be making the same mistake that Nicodemus and the woman from Samaria made?
 Therefore, when it comes to prophecies, we must maintain reverence, seek more, absolutely not interpret the text literally, not rely on our conceptions and imaginings to delimit them and, furthermore, not rely on our own personal meaning to explain them.

 Now, just what does resurrection of the dead refer to?
 What do “dead person” and “living person” refer to?
 For thousands of years, not a single person has been able to clearly answer this question.
 Only God is able to unveil these mysteries.
-Now, the Lord has already returned in the form of the incarnate.
+Now, the Lord has already returned in the form of the incarnate Almighty God.
 He has expressed millions of words and has uncovered all the mysteries that are within the Bible.
 Let’s all take a look together at the words of Almighty God.
-Almighty God says: “God created man, after which man was corrupted by Satan, and this corruption has made people into ‘dead bodies’—and thus, after you have changed, you will be different from these dead bodies.
-It is the words of God that give life to people’s spirits and cause them to be reborn, and when people’s spirits are reborn they will have come alive.
-Mention of the ‘dead’ refers to corpses that have no spirit, to people in whom their spirit has died.
-When people’s spirits are given life, they come alive.
-The saints that were spoken of before refer to people who have come alive, those who were under Satan’s influence but defeated Satan. … Originally the man made by God was alive, but because of Satan’s corruption man lives amid death, and lives under the influence of Satan, and so these people have become the dead who are without a spirit, they have become enemies who oppose God, they have become the tools of Satan, and they have become the captives of Satan. … The dead are those who have no spirit, those who are numb in the extreme, and who oppose God.
-Moreover, they are those who do not know God.
-These people have not the slightest intention of obeying God, they only rebel against Him and oppose Him, and have not the slightest loyalty.
+Almighty God says: “God created man, but then man was corrupted by Satan, such that people became ‘dead men.’
+So, after you have changed, you will no longer be like these ‘dead men.’
+It is the words of God that set people’s spirits alight and cause them to be reborn, and when people’s spirits are reborn, then they will have come to life.
+When I speak of ‘dead men,’ I am referring to corpses that have no spirit, to people whose spirits have died within them.
+When the spark of life is lit in people’s spirits, then people come to life.
+The saints that were spoken of before refer to people who have come to life, those who were under Satan’s influence but defeated Satan. … Originally the man made by God was alive, but because of Satan’s corruption man lives amid death, and lives under the influence of Satan, and so these people have become the dead who are without a spirit, they have become enemies who oppose God, they have become the tools of Satan, and they have become the captives of Satan. … The dead are those who have no spirit, those who are numb in the extreme and who oppose God.
+They are foremost those who do not know God.
+These people have not the slightest intention of obeying God; they only rebel against Him and oppose Him and have not the slightest loyalty.
 The living are those whose spirits have been reborn, who know to obey God, and who are loyal to God.
-They are possessed of the truth, and of testimony, and only these people are pleasing to God in His house.
-God saves those who can come alive, who can see God’s salvation, who can be loyal to God, and willing to seek God.
-He saves those who ’s incarnation, and believe in His appearance” (“Have You Come Alive?” in The Word Appears in the Flesh).
+They are possessed of the truth, and of testimony, and these people alone are pleasing to God in His house.
+God saves those who can come to life, who can see God’s salvation, who can be loyal to God and who are willing to seek God.
+He saves those who believe in God’s incarnation and in His appearance” (“Are You Someone Who Has Come to Life?” in The Word Appears in the Flesh).